bradburzon/BradBurzon/README.md

 #### Ruby and Jekyll
 Follow [this](https://jekyllrb.com/docs/installation/windows/)
 1) Install Ruby(for [Windows](https://rubyinstaller.org/))
- * then run this to check the version
+ * then run this to check the version if properly installed
    ```
    ruby -v
    ```
 2) Install Jekyll
- * after ruby isntall, run
+ * after ruby install, run
    ```
    gem install jekyll bundler
    ```